 (1) Enter e-permits, and then click the Development Svcs tab.

-(2) Type your permit number in the "Record Number" box, or to search by address, fill in the street number and street name boxes.
+(2) Type your log number (to check plan review status) or your permit number (to check inspection status) in the "Record Number" box, or to search by address, fill in the street number and street name boxes.

 Have your meter release request automatically sent to Xcel following your inspection -- just make sure to specifically schedule a "meter release inspection" online.